eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 exit
 ```

-In a new terminal, to benefit from the definitions added by the script:
+In a new terminal, to benefit from the environment variables
+added by the script:

 ```bash
 nvm install --lts node